Costa Rica Slow

 If you are flying out from YVR (Vancouver, Canada) to SJO, may I suggest to depart on March 13.
 Many flights leave YVR in the morning, and arrive to SJO in the evening.
 Pick a hotel within your budget near the SJO airport to get rest for the evening.

-Arrival options include:
+Some arrival options include:

-Fly with SANSA airlines located at the SJO international airport (domestic).
 A scenic and direct 50-min flight (small passenger plane) to Puerto Jimenez (PJM).
 A complimentary pick-up from the PJM airport to the Nereus Hotel (5km) is included.
 Flights are $160 USD one way.

-Private taxi van (up to 6 pax) from SJO international airport or nearby hotels to Nereus hotel.
+Departs SJO international airport or nearby hotels to Nereus hotel.
 Modern vehicle, rest stops.
 Approx. 6 hours, $450 USD per way.

-Public Coach Bus (A/C and reclining seats) with Grupo Blanco.
 The most budget friendly option at around $16 USD per way.
 Be ready for a long bus ride (approx. 8+ hours), but it is reliable as long as you secure your ticket beforehand.
-The Grupo Blanco bus station in San José is about a 20-25 minute taxi ride from the SJO International Airport.
+The Grupo Blanco bus station in San José is about a 30 minute taxi ride from the SJO International Airport.
+Address: Barrio México, Avenida 9, Calle 20, San José, Costa Rica

 There is currently one direct bus per day from San José to Puerto Jiménez, leaving at 12:00 pm.
 The return journey back from Puerto Jiménez to San Jose departs at 5:00 am.
 You can buy your ticket online up to 15 days in advance and select your seat.